AmazoniaLeaksOficial/OPSEC-for-OSINT/README.md

 ## Note:

 This guide is **under construction and will take time to be completed**.
-Throughout its development, I will cover topics such as Operating Systems, <a href="https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide" target="_blank">Host Operating System</a>, Tails, Whonix, Qubes/Whonix, Mobile Guide, KeePassXC, PGP, Alternative communication methods, Email, Jabber/XMPP, and more.
+Throughout its development, I will cover topics such as Operating Systems, <a href="https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide" target="_blank">Host Operating System</a>, Tails, Whonix, Qubes/Whonix, Mobile Guide, KeePassXC, PGP, Alternative communication methods, Email, Jabber/XMPP, and more...

 To get the most out of this guide, read it carefully and follow each step.
 If you have any questions, consult the  or contact the guide author..